jenkinsci/vectorcast-execution-plugin/README.md

 ## Test Results

-Test results will show the user which test cases passed, failed, or were skipped by Change Based Testing.
+The test results will display which test cases passed, failed, or were skipped during Change-Based Testing.

-By selecting individual cases, you can see the execution reports for that test case.
-This can give the user insight into why a test case failed.
+By selecting individual cases, you can view the execution reports, providing insight into why a test case failed.

 ### Passing Test Case